endangereddataweek/resources/global-sprint-2018.md

 ## I can contribute during one or both days.
 How can I help?

 We are identifying areas where we can use help under [this repository's Issues page](https://github.com/endangereddataweek/resources/issues).
-Look for the issues labeled with `help wanted`, which will identify those tasks that might require more substantial investment in time or skill.
+Look for the issues labeled with `writing`, `review`, or creation-specific labels, which will identify those tasks that might require more substantial investment in time or skill.
 Some tasks might be:

 * **Share your workshop material**: Did you run a workshop?
 Share your handouts, slide decks, and worksheets with us and let others reuse and remix your content for their own events.
 * **Develop a new workshop**: Have an idea for a workshop but want help developing it?
 Let's find collaborators and create something new!
+* **Review our documentation or current lessons** to help make them more reusable for others.

 Any issue labeled `mozsprint` are tasks we're addressing during the Sprint.